WSWUP/pymetric/docs/INSTALL.md

 * [drigo](https://github.com/WSWUP/drigo) (GDAL/OGR helper functions)

 Please see the [requirements](../requirements.txt) file for details on the versioning requirements.
 The module version numbers listed in the file were tested and are known to work.
 Other combinations of versions may work but have not been tested.

-### Python 2
-The following external Python modules must be present to run pyMETRIC on Python 2
-* [configparser]()(Python 2 implementation of the Python 3 configparser module)

 ## Anaconda/Miniconda